krisezra87/udacity-navigation/README.md

 As long as `./checkpoint.pth` is present, executing `python demo.py` will show the trained agent in action, collecting its bananas!

 ### dqn_agent.py
 This file contains the code for the learning agent itself, complete with the training logic.
-A more detailed overview can be found in (the report)[./Report.md]
+A more detailed overview can be found in [the report](Report.md)

 ### model.py
 This file contains the pytorch-based neural network that is used to determine agent actions for a given state.
-Again, a detailed overview can be found in (the report)[./Report.md]
+Again, a detailed overview can be found in [the report](Report.md)